Paryz/rc-calculator/README.md

-# This project is created to fuck companies who sell rc calculators
+# This project is created to see if structural engineering can be open source

-# Block Diagrams